8 of the Best Exercises for a Calves Workout

-Benefits: This variation on a traditional farmer’s walk is excellent for functional calf strengthening and balance, Kelley says.
-“Due to the plantar flexion hold, this move is a great finisher to exhaust your calf muscles,” Braun adds.
+This variation on a traditional farmer’s walk is excellent for functional calf strengthening and balance, Kelley says.

 - Hold a dumbbell in each hand with your feet hip-width apart.

 - Keeping your shoulders down and your core engaged, lift your heels so you’re standing on your toes.

 - Without letting your heels touch the ground, walk forward on your toes for a set number of reps or time.

 4. Jump rope

 Jumping rope is a good endurance exercise for your calves, and also helps improve total-body coordination, Kelley says.

 - Holding the handles of a jump rope in each hand, jump with both feet as you spin the rope under you and over your head.
 Keep your core engaged and your shoulders lowered.

 5. Dumbbell jump squat

-Benefits: This plyometric gets power from the calf muscles during the ascension part of the jump, as well as stabilization during the landing, Braun says.
+This plyometric exercise gets power from the calf muscles during the ascension part of the jump, Braun says, as well as stabilization during the landing.

 - Holding a dumbbell in each hand, stand tall with your feet shoulder-width apart.